Learning Methods - Thinking Styles - Teaching Methods

 goals of BK101.To many people

-make the mistake in believing that they know the answers to certain
+in believing that they know the answers to certain

 people will never have any conformation or proof that their answers are